This blog may contain affiliate links. Read our disclosure policy for more info.

-That being said, it has been a lot of work figuring out each council’s rules everytime we change location and also finding a place to camp that complies to the rules.
+That being said, it has been a lot of work figuring out each council’s rules every time we change the location and also finding a place to camp that complies with the rules.
 It is also hard to find a place with phone reception (internet) so we can get work done when we need to.

 I personally love having my house on wheels with all my belongings.
 Wherever we go, I have everything I could possibly need right there in the van!
 If it rains, I have rain gear!
-If I’m hungry, I have a fridge full of food and cooker!
-If I’ tired, I have a bed!
+If I’m hungry, I have a fridge full of food and a cooker!
+If I’m tired, I have a bed!
 It has actually been really convenient, which I have loved.
 Not to mention, driving in New Zealand is the easiest way to get around to all of the best places!

 What about the bathroom and showering?

 This is a question we get asked a lot.
-Our little van does have a portable toilet, but to be honest, we don’t use it as it is more of a headache than its worth.
+Our little van does have a portable toilet, but to be honest, we don’t use it as it is more of a headache than it’s worth.
 We use public toilets when we need to go, but carry the toilet just in case of emergencies!
-We often shower at public recreation centres with swimming pools.
+We often shower at public recreation centers with swimming pools.

 Freedom camping in New Zealand definitely has its advantages and disadvantages – but overall it was one of the best things we did in NZ!
 I’m really glad we have the van to live in right now and it is such a simple – and free life just being on the road!

 Do you think you could live in a van and freedom camp?
 Let us know what you think in the comments!